 More information on Occidental’s plans for a remote Fall 2020 semester, organized by topic.
 You can also review our FAQs.

 At Oxy, regardless of the mode of instruction, students benefit from the high quality and integrity of our academic programs, our superb faculty, and our focus on personalized advising and a culture of care for the whole student.
 Read President Elam’s welcome message to returning students as well as Deans Sternberg and Flot’s message.
-Starting August 24-31, President Elam will hold bi-weekly office hours explicitly for students.
-Sign up through Rocio Ramos at email@example.com.
+Starting August 24, President Elam will hold bi-weekly office hours explicitly for students.
+Sign up with Rocio Ramos (firstname.lastname@example.org).

 Occidental has frozen tuition at 2019-20 levels, provided a $1,500 tuition credit for each enrolled student, and increased financial aid.
 Financial aid packages revised to account for remote learning have gone out to first-year and returning students, and the College has remained committed to meeting the full demonstrated need of each student.